Meditation- Dhyana

 For example,

 instead of breath, one may focus on sound also.
-For this, slowly
+For this,

-produce the sound, keep on reducing its volume till it comes to a
+produce the sound, keep on reducing its volume till it comes

 barely audible note.
-Then stay calm and concentrate on the tip of the
+Then stay calm and concentrate on the

 nose or the space between the eyebrows with closed eyes.